razertory/learn-you-a-haskell-code/notes/1-variance.md

   sealed abstract class List[+A] ......

-  +A means covariant on the type argument.
+  +A means covariant on the type argument
+  (-A would have meant contravariant)

   Why is this possible?